brimdata/zed-lake-migration/README.md

 To migrate the lake with Zui Insiders, a special migration kit release [v0.0.1-for-zui-insiders](https://github.com/brimdata/zed-lake-migration/releases/tag/v0.0.1-for-zui-insiders) has been created with specific [filesystem paths](https://zui.brimdata.io/docs/support/Filesystem-Paths) for Zui Insiders.
-After downloading the Zui Insiders migration kit for your OS, follow the steps below.
+After downloading and unpacking the Zui Insiders migration kit for your OS, follow the steps below.

-1. Quit the Zui insiders app.
+1. Quit the Zui Insiders app.

 2. Rename the lake directory by appending `-v1` to the end of its name.
 The table below shows the final directory name for each OS.